-Chose a language tutor with the proper qualifications.
+Choose a language tutor with the right qualifications and experience

 Online or in-person?

-If you have a lot written under a certain skill area, it would be a good idea to focus on that skill.
-And don’t throw out the sheet just yet.
-Your tutor will find it very helpful and will give him/her a better idea on how he/she can help you.
+If you have plenty of goals/needs written under a certain skill area, focus on that skill.
+And don’t throw out the list just yet.
+Share it with your tutor to give them a better idea about how they can help you.

 Language tutors may or may not have certification to teach a second language.
-There are many reasons to choose one who has gone through an accredited program like TESL or TESOL.
-Teachers who are TESL or TESOL certified are trained on lesson planning and delivery, and have acquired a multitude of skills that will benefit the tutoring sessions.
-You should request a resume which details your prospective tutor’s educational qualifications and work experience.
+While there are uncertified tutors who are great at teaching, there are many reasons to choose one who has gone through an accredited program like TESL or TESOL.
+Teachers who are TESL or TESOL-certified are trained on lesson planning and delivery, and have acquired many skills that help them teach effectively.
+They also know the unique needs of newcomers or learners who know a different language (aside from English).

 5 Tips for Hiring a Language Tutor